Factsheet: Futile or Non-Beneficial Treatment

 How is futility determined?

-There is no easy answer to this question, and no set rules to decide if life-sustaining treatment is futile or inappropriate.
+There is no easy answer to this question, and no set rules to decide if life-sustaining treatment is futile or non-beneficial.
 Instead, it is generally determined by health professionals on a case-by-case basis.
 Factors that are usually considered include:

 - treatment goals, and the likelihood they will be achieved by providing treatment,